Monguî Travels organizes hiking in the high-altitude páramo, as well as rock-climbing and cycling.

 The region also offers a chance to spy endangered Andean condors, reintroduced here to increase the Colombian population.
 The rarely visited La Ruta del Condor, a 17km trek through Páramo de Guantiva, is your best chance to spot them, although sightings are far from assured.

 Restaurants in smaller villages tend to close very early and in some places you may need to organize evening meals in advance.
-There's usually at least one place serving basic fast food until late in each town.
+There's usually at least one place in each town serving basic fast food till late.